Home | Veterans | Jane Fountain

 Jane knew she wanted to join the Royal Military Police, and although she disliked the uniform, enjoyed the many opportunities to learn and improve.

 After completing her specialised trade training and NBC practices, Jane was first posted to Berlin where she worked on check points and interacted with Russians at the border.
 Jane recalls the threat of nuclear warfare and the shared realisation amongst soldiers that there would not have been enough reserves for them to all have survived more than a few days.
 She was then posted to Northern Ireland, firstly to Aldergrove and then Portadown.
-Jane then returned to Berlin years later, where even as a sergeant she struggled with misogyny in the officer’s mess.
-Jane faced repeated issues with gender discrimination and was taken to trail, but won her case and moved to Ireland with her husband to escape the misogynistic environment in Münster.
+Jane returned to Berlin years later, where even as a Sergeant she struggled with misogyny in the officer’s mess.
+Jane faced repeated issues with gender discrimination and was taken to trial, but won her case and moved to Ireland with her husband to escape the misogynistic environment in Münster.

 Jane felt strongly that the WRAC shouldn’t have been disbanded.
-She didn’t, and still doesn’t, like the idea of women being under a male hierarchy and in her interview maintains that she made the right decision to leave when the WRAC was dissolved.
+She didn’t, and still doesn’t, like the idea of women being under a male hierarchy and in her interview maintains that she made the right decision to leave when the WRAC was disbanded.

 Credits